 Qualified Tax Professionals are highly sought after both within the UK and Internationally.
 A recent survey by recruitment firm Robert Walters found that demand for tax professionals across the UK increased by 8% in the first quarter of 2016 as increased scrutiny over the financial dealings of large corporations created pressure to improve transparency.

-As a tax professional you are likely to see demand for your skills for the foreseeable future.
+As a CTA you are likely to see demand for your skills for the foreseeable future.

 4. Tax offers global opportunities

 With the increase in cross-border trade and organisations opening new offices abroad, there is a focus to operate as efficiently as possible.
 Global organisations are increasingly looking to hire in-house tax professionals to ensure their business is tax efficient.
 A recent report on global tax trends by Morgan McKinley found there to be a strong demand for tax professionals internationally, especially in the Far East and Middle East.